LedgeDash/unum-appstore/text-processing/README.md

 ```

-The `Publish` function saves the JSON document in a database created by the programmer.
+The `Publish` function saves the JSON document in a Dynamodb database created by the programmer.
+The database's name is specified in the `dbconfig.yaml` file.